The Rising Need for Data Governance in Healthcare

 Healthcare organizations have many data use cases.
 At the outset, the organization must decide how data governance fits into the business goals and define objectives accordingly.
 For example, some goals might include:

-• Determine competitive strategies
+• Determine growth, competitive, or other strategies

 • Increase patient engagement